 Early Origins of the Billinsly family

 The surname Billinsly was first found in Lancashire at Chapel-End Billinge, a township and chapelry, in the parish and union of Wigan, hundred of West Derby.
 "Billinge anciently gave name to a family the chief line of which terminated about the reign of Edward I., in a female heir, who married into the Heyton family."

 Important Dates for the Billinsly family

 This web page shows only a small excerpt of our Billinsly research.
-Another 58 words (4 lines of text) covering the years 1273, 1600, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Billinsly History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1273, 1600, 1481, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Billinsly History in all our PDF Extended History products and printed products wherever possible.

 Billinsly Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Billinsly family name include Billings, Billins, Billinge, Billing, Biling and others.

 Early Notables of the Billinsly family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Billinsly Notables in all our PDF Extended History products and printed products wherever possible.